-Paris has many structures and facilities that can be used for the Olympics.
-By making use of 95% of existing or temporary sites, Paris 2024 is making the legacy of the Olympic Games a priority.
-The capital's most iconic sites will be turned into sporting arenas to serve as spectacular settings for the events.
+Paris has a large number of infrastructures and facilities that can be used as venues for the Olympics.
+By making use of 95% of existing or temporary sites, Paris 2024 seeks to make the legacy of the Olympic Games a priority and halve its greenhouse gas emissions.
+The capital's most iconic sites will be turned into sporting venues to serve as impressive settings for the events.

 Paris, alive with the Olympic spirit

-All the players in Parisian tourism are mobilizing to make this global event a success.
-This is an opportunity to showcase their know-how and expertise, which they will be able to demonstrate ahead of the Games for the Rugby World Cup event in 2023.
-The 2024 Olympic Games will be an exceptional showcase to make the capital a shining example in terms of quality ofwelcome, visitor experience and the organization of major events.
-The Olympic venues, still to be confirmed, will be in two main areas, where numerous places will be ready to welcome visitors coming from all over the world to celebrate sport and its values in the capital.
+All the players in Parisian tourism are acting to make this global event a success.
+The occasion to showcase their know-how and expertise, which they will be able to demonstrate in 2023 for the Rugby World Cup.
+The 2024 OG will be an exceptional showcase to make the French capital a reference in terms of quality of welcome, visitor experience and the organization of major events.

-Other competitions will be held outside these two main areas, and especially in the West of Paris.
-These include equestrian sports and modern pentathlon at the Palace de Versailles, judo and basketball at AccorHotels Arena, gymnastics at La Défense Arena, tennis and boxing at Stade Roland-Garros, handball and table tennis at Paris Expo Porte de Versailles, and finally, football at the famous Parc des Princes stadium.
+The West of Paris will host other competitions, such as equestrian sports at the Palace of Versailles, swimming at La Défense Arena, tennis and boxing at the Stade Roland-Garros, field hockey at the Stade Yves du Manoir at Colombes, and finally, football at the famous Parc des Princes stadium.